smatechnologies/opcon-docker/README.md

 Docker Engine 18.06.0+ installed since our Docker Compose file format is v3.7.

 # Instructions
-Grab the docker-compose.yml file, define your environment variable via the .env file and then run the following command to start MS SQL and OpCon Server containers.
+Grab the **docker-compose.yml** file, define your environment variables via the **.env** file and then run the following command to start MS SQL and OpCon Server containers.
 ```
 docker-compose up
 ```
+Note: *You must be on the same directory as your docker-compose.yml file*

 ## Environment Variables